This is the time of year when anglers are planning trips to year-end championships or fall fishing vacations scheduled outside their local element.

 They will be seeking out help from others, hoping to find hotspots and lure choices.

 While that may be helpful, knowing the dominate baitfish in the lake you’re about to fish can be an extremely important asset.

 It’s really critical during the fall when bass target the most abundant species in a given lake as they fatten up for winter.

 Yet, gaining solid knowledge about the baitfish in a specific lake is something overlooked by many anglers who assume “bait is bait.”

 It isn’t.
 The forage in your local waters may not be the same in the lake you’ll be fishing this fall.
 And if it is, it may not have the same habits or characteristics as the bait in another lake outside your region.

 For example, here in Michigan, our lakes vary even if they are only a few miles apart.
 Bluegill may be the primary forage in one lake whereas a lake only a few miles down the road may contain perch, alewives, smelt, shad or even gobies.

 It’s also important to note that there are regional differences in how various types of bait react in a lake.
 Their coloration, seasonal patterns, migration movements and even the habitat they utilize can be different.

 Want more examples?
-When we fished the Mississippi River at LaCrosse, Wis., this year, there were millions of little frogs everywhere.
-There obviously had been a good frog hatch, and the bass were targeting them.
+When we fished the Mississippi River at LaCrosse, Wis.
+One year, there were millions of little frogs everywhere.
+There obviously had been a good frog hatch and the bass were targeting them.

 The first time I fished a blueback herring lake, I quickly discovered that those baitfish didn’t have a blue back – it was green.